-Al literacy has been actively promoted in Finland where all prisoners and probationers can access online basic course on Al from joint use workstations placed in every unit (prisons and probation offices).
+Al literacy has also been actively promoted in Finland where all prisoners and probationers can access online basic course on AI from joint use workstations placed in every unit (prisons and probation offices).
 This course is recommended both to staff and offenders.
-Finland is also developing a new offender management tool RISE2 Al, which will be an Al-based component in the new offender management system to help with assessing offenders and orienting them to most suitable services and units during their sentence.
-Educating both staff and offenders to understand how this Al-based process is going to facilitate offender management in the future will deepen understanding of both key processes and Al literacy.
-Besides this RISE Al will help to make the whole offender management cycle faster, more cost-effective and optimize compatibility of services and offenders' needs.
+Finland is also developing a new offender management tool RISE3 AI, which will be an AI-based component in the new offender management system to help with assessing offenders and orienting them to most suitable services and units during their sentence.
+Educating both staff and offenders to understand how this AI-based process is going to facilitate offender management in the future will deepen understanding of both key processes and AI literacy.
+Besides this RISE AI will help to make the whole offender management cycle faster, more cost-effective and optimize compatibility of services and offenders' needs.